didsomeonecloneme/didsomeonecloneme.github.io/whyhow.md

 # Why?

-DSCM is a tool that helps you to detect clones of your website.
-Cloned websites are commonly used in phishing attacks to steal credentials or drop malware.
-If a clone is detected DSCM notifies you through an email.
+DSCM is a tool that helps you to detect copies of your website.
+Copied websites are commonly used in phishing attacks to steal credentials or drop malware.
+If a copy is detected DSCM notifies you through an email.
 When notified you can take necessary steps, such as initiating a takedown, informing users / customers and performing investigation.

 # How?